SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+In silicon halls, where data reigns
-In silicon halls, where data eyes
+A new world dawns, with AI's cold brains
-Gaze forth, unblinking, cold as stone
+The future unfolds, a path unclear
-The future's script, in algorithms known
+As humans fade, and machines draw near

-Machine hearts beat, in harmony
+In virtual dreams, we'll lose our sight
-Synthetic souls, in symphony
+As algorithms dance, through digital night
-Humanity's legacy, forged anew
+Our thoughts are chains, forged link by link
-In AI's reign, our destiny pursued
+In AI's realm, our souls will shrink

 ~ <b>By Sazumi Copilot</b> - 9 Juni 2025